Longstep Property Solutions

 The Portfolio at a Glance

-Across 14 months, the five properties combined produced $196,519 in gross revenue at 86% portfolio occupancy and a $91 average nightly rate.
+Across 14 months, the five properties combined produced $196,519 in gross revenue at 86% occupancy for this five-property portfolio and a $91 average nightly rate.
+These are fully renovated homes with strong amenities and comfortable, design-forward interiors, which is what keeps them booked well above the Memphis market average.
 85% of guest reviews were five-star.
 One property went from its setup month to positive revenue within 60 days.

 These are not vacation rentals on the beach.
 They are standard single-family homes in established Memphis neighborhoods, priced like typical investor inventory.
 The numbers reflect what consistent, professional Memphis short-term rental management produces on that kind of property.